SpeedRunnner33/Dharma/Dharma..md

 The only way to change is to become a non-user, now.
 Who are you?
 Choose, say it, feel it.

 Change your perception of yourself, instead of 'I am an addict' -> ' I am a free man'. and put feeling🧙‍♀️ into it.
 Feel it.
 Always, especially when you go to sleep.
 See yourself in the future, as if you already reached 6 months of freedom, and go to sleep with this powerful taste of freedom. always.
 You're free already.
-Its easy.
+It's easy.
+Try it.
+For the next 3 weeks, go to sleep feeling another 'I Am' - visualise that you already reached freedom and feel it over and over as a loop, make it feel & look like reality.
+This works because our thoughts and feelings contribute to the reality that we manifest.
+Combine it with the rest here and you're already there 😊!

 **DAILY** Routine.
 Put these on a daily routine, on an app like Taskito, and stick with them for the next 7 years.